ibm-cloud-docs/assistant/deploy-web-chat.md

       - Typing indicator that is shown to repesent a pause response

     Style changes you make are immediately applied to the preview that is shown on the page, so you can see how your choices impact the style of the chat UI.

+    - **IBM Watermark**: Enables or disables the **Built with IBM Watson** watermark displayed in the web chat window.
+The watermark is always enabled for any new web chat integrations on Lite plans.

 1. If you want to add an image that represents your assistant or organization to the web chat header, click **Add an avatar image**.